1. The First Anglo-Burmese War began in __________.

 Explanation: Bhutan’s traditional system resisted any external interference.

-69. After the Duar War, the British policy towards Bhutan was:
+69. After the Duar War, the British policy towards Bhutan was__________.

 A) Annexationist